dorian-marchal/phonegap-boilerplate/setup.md

 g c --allow-empty -m "Let's go !"
 ```

-- Configure a `pb-core` branch representing the Phonegap Boilerplate
+- Configure a `pb-core` branch following the evolution of Phonegap Boilerplate

 ```bash
 # Let's say we want a `dev` branch